Project-MONAI/research-contributions/prostate-mri-lesion-seg/README.md

 https://drive.google.com/drive/folders/1wO4h5AON0MA3dxwnzl9cJlxjPxsfXcCF?usp=sharing

-Downloade these models and put inside a folder prostate_mri_lesion_seg_app/models.
-Pipeline creation and execution will fail if file path is changed or renamed.
+Download these models and put them inside a folder named prostate_mri_lesion_seg_app/models.
+Pipeline creation and execution not complete if the model file path is changed or renamed.

-## Requirements
+## License

-Running this MAP requires an NVIDIA GPU with at least 12 GB of memory and MONAI Deploy App SDK 0.5.1.
+This work was developed by NVIDIA and the NIH National Cancer Institute (NCI).
+Please refer to the LICENSE for terms of use.

 ## Example Output

+There is a simple build_and_run.ipynb Jupyter notebook included in the repository that has two cells.
+The first cell will build the container and the second cell executes the container with a PROSTATEx image folder as input.
+Modify the input folder location to point to a directory on your local system.

 ```
 Checking dependencies...